Q.1. In which of the following techniques, the embryos are transferred to assist those females who cannot conceive?

 Q.18.
 Tubectomy is a method of sterilization in which:

 (a) Small part of the fallopian tube is removed or tied up.

 (c) Small part of vas deferens is removed or tied up.

 (d) Uterus is removed surgically.

 Solution: Tubectomy also referred to as tubal sterilization is a surgical procedure done on women as a permanent method of contraception.
 In this method, fallopian tubes are blocked so that the ova or eggs are prevented from traveling to the uterus from the ovary.
 This prevents any future pregnancy from occurring after the surgical procedure.

 Q.19.
 Assisted reproductive technology, IVF involves the transfer of

 (d) Embryo with 16 blastomeres into the fallopian tube.

-IVF (In-vitro Fertilization) is the process of fertilization by manually combining an egg and sperm in a laboratory dish.
-The process involves monitoring and stimulating a woman's ovulatory process, removing ovum or ova (egg or eggs) from the woman's ovaries and letting sperm fertilise them in a fluid medium in a laboratory.
-The fertilised egg (zygote) is cultured for 2-6 days in a growth medium and is then transferred to the mother's uterus with the intention of establishing a successful pregnancy.
+Solution: IVF (In-vitro Fertilization) is the process of fertilization by manually combining an egg and sperm in a laboratory dish.
+The process involves monitoring and stimulating a woman's ovulatory process, removing ovum or ova (egg or eggs) from the woman's ovaries, and letting sperm fertilize them in a fluid medium in a laboratory.
+The fertilized egg (zygote) is cultured for 2-6 days in a growth medium and is then transferred to the mother's uterus with the intention of establishing a successful pregnancy.